Get Involved

 The Carolina Center for Public Service connects the energy and expertise of both the University and the community to provide students, faculty and staff with deep and transformative experiences.
 Through engaged scholarship and service, we work together to create collaborative and interdisciplinary solutions to local and global challenges.

-Join and add events, speakers, etc. to the Buckley Public Service Scholars group on Facebook to allow other participants to be informed.
+Join and add events, speakers, etc. to the Buckley Public Service Scholars group (BPPS) on Facebook to allow other participants to be informed.
 Requests for announcements can also be submitted to the Public Service News.
-For updates on BPSS-related activities, including but not limited to submission deadlines and skills trainings updates, follow BPSS on Twitter (@ServiceScholars).
 Questions can also be addressed to the account via direct message or a mention.

 Platforms for finding local service opportunities